cb-203/Juicebox-OpenEVSE-LED-Adapter/README.md

 ## Prototype

-Proof-of-concept prototype boards fabricated in March 2025 using JLCPCB.com board manufacture with component assembly.
+Proof-of-concept prototype boards fabricated in March 2025 using [JLCPCB.com](https://jlcpcb.com) board manufacture with component assembly:

 <img src="./docs/img/adapters.jpg" alt="Collection of three adapters on a piece of yellow tape">